Report non-emergency anti-social behaviour

 |Youth nuisance and other problems|

-Any other reports of anti social behaviour e.g. youth nuisance should be reported to the Anti-social Behaviour Team with details of the problem.
+Any other reports of anti social behaviour such as youth nuisance should be reported to the Anti-social Behaviour Team with details of the problem.

 What happens once you have reported anti-social behaviour